 Thank you for your interest in my mentoring services.
-I offer both online post-processing classes as well as small group, in person workshops.
-To discuss details, inquire about attending or hosting a workshop, or to sign up for one of my online post-processing classes, please email me at email@example.com.
+I offer small group, in person workshops a few times a year.
+To discuss details about attending or hosting a workshop, please email me at email@example.com.
 I look forward to hearing from you!

-Please note, as of 2014 I will no longer be offering one on one mentoring due to my many family obligations.
+Please note, as of 2014 I will no longer be offering live online post-processing classes or one on one mentoring due to my many family obligations.
+If you are interested in purchasing a post -processing video or recording of a live webinar, please click HERE.
 Thank you for understanding!

 “In June of 2012, I had the pleasure of attending a one-on-one mentorship with Lisa Holloway of Kingman, AZ.
 I had been a fan of Lisa for quite some time, after discovering her breathtaking work on the I Love Photography online forum back in early 2011.
 Lisa’s flawless images are crisp, clean, tack sharp and she produces the most rich color of any photographer I have seen.
 You can immediately look at one of her images and say, “That is a Lisa Holloway portrait.”